Wyoming vs. Kent State Famous Idaho Potato Bowl NCAA Football Odds, Plays and Insights | December 21, 2021

 Kent State Stats and Trends

-- In Kent State's 13 games this year, it has six wins against the spread.

-- The Golden Flashes have yet to cover the spread this year when underdogs by 3 points or more in four chances.

-- Kent State has eclipsed the over/under in 38.5% of its opportunities this year (five times over 13 games with a set point total).
+- Kent State's games this year have hit the over in 38.5% of its opportunities (five times in 13 games with a set point total).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.